openskies-sh/aircraftregistry/documents/registration-identity-authentication.md

 # Registry Identity and Authentication

 This document details the technical implementation of identity and authentication for the registry.
-We detail the roles, privilages and the permissions required to access data in the registry.
-The goal of this document is to propose standard roles and privilages associated with API end points to ensure registry interoperability using standardized queries and resposes.
+We detail the roles, privileges and the permissions required to access data in the registry.
+The goal of this document is to propose standard roles and privileges associated with API end points to ensure registry interoperability using standardized queries and responses.

 ## Identity / Login method